tanvir-git/odoo-documentation/content/applications/finance/accounting/taxes/fiscal_positions.rst

 .. image:: fiscal_positions/fiscal-positions-partner.png
    :align: center
-   :alt: Selection of a Fiscal Position on a Sales Order / Invoice / Bill in Odoo Accounting
+   :alt: Selection of a Fiscal Position on a Sales Order / Invoice / Bill in CoquiAPPs Accounting

 .. _fiscal_positions/transaction: